 Having an awareness of your limits can also help you pace efforts, both within training sessions and in competition.

-Combine this with your knowledge of previous training sessions and races to inform how hard to push and for how long when you’re seeing certain heart rates.
+You can combine this with your knowledge of previous training sessions and races to inform how hard to push and for how long.